 Our suggestions here fall under one phrase: “Easy ways to minimize workplace fatigue”.
 This means that you can take the edge off and still get some results.

 These are only some of the ideas that you can try out:

 This idea may sound ambiguous to most people.
 On the one hand, we’re talking about fighting fatigue and on the other we’re proposing exercising while at work.
 Isn’t it logical that employees would only become more tired?
 Both assumptions are correct.
 However, research has shown that moderate exercising indeed helps in fighting fatigue.

 Of course, employees should not be forced to walk or run around the office whenever they feel tired.
 This would be counterproductive.
 The whole idea is about getting them to appreciate regular and short exercise.
 A 15-minute exercise can go a long way.

-Making the decision about exercising is strictly personal.
+Making a decision about exercising is strictly personal.
 The employer should configure a workplace in such a way that employees are encouraged to work out.
-Of course, there are lot of creative ways to make an exercise area within a workplace.
+Of course, there are a lot of creative ways to make an exercise area within the workplace.

 If you don’t think that people in your workplace would be fighting over who gets to use a giant hamster wheel, there are other equally creative ideas that you can employ to make them burn some calories to fight fatigue, like moving the washroom to a different building or disabling the elevator.
 Just kidding!

 2. No Dehydration Or Starvation Allowed